ssmereka/art/README.md

 </p>

 Turns a raspberry pi into a secure and anonymous torrent box with just one command.
 ART will setup your pi to use a vpn for all traffic ensuring your anonymity.
-It will also monitor your IP address to ensure the vpn is working correctly.
+It will also monitor your IP address to ensure the vpn is working correctly at all times.

 **Current Status:** In Development nearing Alpha